 I know you'll find, like me, that having a flock - no matter how small - is a great experience.
-They're fun, they're great stress relievers and they produce the most fantastic, healthy eggs.
+Chickens are fun, they're great stress relievers and they produce the most fantastic, healthy eggs.

-If you're not sure what caring for chickens entails, these questions will help you think through some important issues.
+If you're not sure what caring for chickens entails, these questions will help you think through some important issues and prepare for your flock so that it will be a positive experience for both your chickens-to-be, and your family.

 This is a deal breaker.
 If it's not legal to keep poultry in your area, it's not legal - simple.
 If you don't know, you need to find out.
 Different regions, cities, towns, neighbourhoods - even different houses in the same area - have different rules.